Gates Avenue station: History

 Gates Avenue is the oldest station in the subway system to have been built as a rapid transit station; it has been serving BMT trains since 1885.
 While Far Rockaway–Mott Avenue is the oldest station currently in operation in the New York City Subway system, having originally opened in 1869 as a Long Island Rail Road station, that station had an 8-year disruption in service while being converted to subway loading gauge, meaning that Gates Avenue is the system's oldest station in continuous operation.

 Gates Avenue was originally opened by the Union Elevated Railroad on May 13, 1885 for the BMT Lexington Avenue Line, and has been in continuous operation since then.
 The BMT Jamaica Line connected to the station on June 25, 1888.
 Prior to the Dual Contracts, trains either operated down Broadway to Broadway Ferry (which closed upon the opening of the Williamsburg Bridge tracks to Essex Street) or Lexington Avenue, eventually merging onto the Myrtle Avenue El.
 The Dual Contracts expanded the BMT Jamaica Line, including Gates Avenue, to three tracks, allowing for express service, as well as expanding service in Manhattan down Nassau Street.
+On January 27, 1912, a request to improve congestion at Gates Avenue was denied by the BRT; however, "it took a civic worker seven minutes to ascend the stairs leading to the platform during the rush hours".
 In 1950, the Lexington Avenue El closed, resulting in the redirection of all trains to the Williamsburg Bridge.

 In 2024, the MTA announced that the Gates Avenue station would become fully compliant with the Americans with Disabilities Act of 1990 as part of the agency's 2020–2024 Capital Program.
 The renovation of the station was to be funded by congestion pricing in New York City.
+Forte Construction Corp. received a $169 million contract to install elevators at Gates Avenue and two other stations in December 2025.
 The project, which was to begin in late 2026, is to include two elevators and four rebuilt staircases.